delta-io/delta/PROTOCOL.md

 ## CHECK Constraints

-Enablement:
+To support this feature:
-- If the table is on a Writer Version starting from 3 up to 6, CHECK Constraints are always enabled.
+- If the table is on a Writer Version starting from 3 up to 6, CHECK Constraints are always supported.
 - If the table is on Writer Version 7, a feature name `checkConstraints` must exist in the table `protocol`'s `writerFeatures`.

 CHECK constraints are stored in the map of the `configuration` field in [Metadata](#change-metadata).
 Each CHECK constraint has a name and is stored as a key value pair.
 The key format is `delta.constraints.{name}`, and the value is a SQL expression string whose return type must be `Boolean`.
 Columns referred by the SQL expression must exist in the table schema.